Lee Kuan Yew On Race-Based Politics And Why It Will Destroy Our Society

 Hailed by former US President Barack Obama as "one of the great strategists of Asian affairs," Lee Kuan Yew, the founding father of modern Singapore, who governed the Southeast Asian country for three decades, was "an agnostic," he told in an interview with Seth Mydans of New York Times and IHT back in September 2010

 In the interview, Lee Kuan Yew spoke at length about his regrets, things he wished he could achieve but couldn't, about the ills of race-based politics and creating a cohesive society for all.
 His first regret was "having been turfed out of Malaysia," he said.

 It gravely pained him, the separation from Malaysia; so much so that at the time when speaking about the declaration, he couldn't go on:

-"I think if the Tunku had kept us together, what we did in Singapore, had Malaysia accepted a multiracial base for their society, much of what we've achieved in Singapore would be achieved in Malaysia," Lee Kuan Yew narrated to Seth, the New York Times' Asia correspondent, adding that although "not as much (as Singapore) because it's (Malaysia) a much broader base."
+"I think if the Tunku had kept us together, what we did in Singapore, had Malaysia accepted a multiracial base for their society, much of what we've achieved in Singapore would be achieved in Malaysia," Lee Kuan Yew narrated to Seth, adding that although "not as much (as Singapore) because it's (Malaysia) a much broader base."